Saginaw Metal Casting Operations

 The location has been the primary source of engine block and cylinder heads for all of GM's engines, to include Oldsmobile, Pontiac, Cadillac, Chevrolet, Buick and GMC for most of the 20th century.
 The address is 1629 N Washington Ave.
 Saginaw, MI 48601, and is located on the Saginaw River.
 Camshafts, connecting rods and other internal engine components are manufactured at Bay City Powertrain.
 Casting operations were also provided by Massena Castings Plant and Defiance Foundry.

 Products

-Currently the location provided Aluminum engine blocks and cylinder heads which then are assembled at Tonawanda Engine, Romulus Engine, Flint Engine South, St. Catharines Engine Plant and other engine assembly factories for the items listed below.
+Currently, the location provides aluminum engine blocks and cylinder heads which are then assembled at Tonawanda Engine, Romulus Engine, Flint Engine South, St. Catharines Engine Plant and other engine assembly factories for the items listed below: